 A leading mail-order pharmacy reduced time-to-proficiency by 40% and implemented over 40 service improvements to call center operations and fulfillment functions.

 Axis Minnesota partnered with Century College & the State Department of Economic Opportunity to increase proficiency while reducing turnover from 50% to virtually 0.

 GE Capital moved an existing sales force from proficient to high performance.

 A major international manufacturer of building materials accelerated development of new-hires to ease a plant start-up and improved employee performance in other plants.

-Have a question for Arupa?
-Ask or leave a comment below!
+Have a question for Arupa or want to leave a comment?
+Click here.